 Can squirrels swim?

 Yes.
 They’re good swimmers — they “dog paddle” with their front legs and use their tail as a rudder.
 But, it’s a very strenuous activity for them.
-If they fall into a swimming pool they often can’t find their way out and the slippery sides may prevent them from even clinging so they can rest.
-They eventually drown.
+If they fall into a swimming pool, they often can’t find their way out, and the slippery sides may prevent them from even clinging so they can rest.
+They may eventually drown.

-To help a squirrel get out, use a pool net to scoop him up (or any other long-handled object he can grab).
+To help a squirrel get out, use a pool net to scoop it up (or any other long-handled object it can grab).
 Keep hold of the pole and step backward.
-The squirrel will run right up the handle toward you, which may alarm you.
-But he won’t want to have to touch you if he can avoid it and will jump off soon as he’s clear of the water.
-If he’s too exhausted to do more than just cling to the pole, then slowly lower it to the ground and step away.
-He’ll scamper off soon as he can muster the energy.
+The squirrel will run right up the handle toward you, which may be alarming, but it won’t want to touch you.
+It will jump off as soon as it’s clear of the water.
+If it’s too exhausted to do more than just cling to the pole, then slowly lower it to the ground and step away.
+The scared and exhausted animal will scamper away as soon as it can muster the energy.

 Why do squirrels chew on my trees?

 Sometimes, they’re just hungry and strip bark to eat it.
 They may also gnaw on bark to “file” their teeth.
 Squirrels are “rodents,” a word that comes from the Latin rodere, meaning “to gnaw.”
 And do they ever!
-But that’s because they have to.
-Gnawing keeps the front teeth of squirrels and other rodents short and sharp.
+But that’s because they have to — gnawing keeps the front teeth of squirrels and other rodents short and sharp.
 Thick enamel covers the front surface of the front teeth (incisors), but not the back.
-Consequently, the back surface wears faster than the front, creating a chisel shape.
-They gnaw with the incisors by pushing the lower jaw forward and chew with back teeth (molars) by pulling the lower jaw backwards.
+Consequently, the back surface wears down faster than the front, creating a chisel shape.
+Rodents gnaw with the incisors by pushing the lower jaw forward and chew with their back teeth (molars) by pulling the lower jaw backward.

 How do squirrels survive in winter?